The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 We live in an era when our phones have become pocket computers.
 These convenient and useful handheld devices make life easier but also pose a threat to our privacy and financial well-being if hacked.
 With cell phones in our pocket, it's a good idea to keep in mind basic security tips to keep our phones and data safe.

 Remember to keep your passwords, financial, and social media information secure and private.
 Only share it with the people you trust.
 You can use a password manager to store all of your passwords safely and securely if you have a hard time remembering them.
 It also a good idea to backup your data to another device or the cloud in the case of a virus, a hack, or the device was broken/stolen.
-We review the best cloud storage services here.

-It takes a proactive approach to safeguard your personal and financial data on your mobile device.
+It takes a proactive approach to safeguarding your personal and financial data on your mobile device.
 It's worth the investment of time and energy to learn wise use of your cell phone to avoid being hacked.